Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 8. Push the requirements.txt and Procfile to Github

 9. Set up automatic deployment in Heroku.
 Enable Automatic Deploys.
-Deploy Branch
+Deploy Branch.

 10. Heroku will receive the code from Github and host the app